openownership/data-standard/docs/examples/index.rst

 In the (fictional) example below, the previous statement that Chris Taggart has 100% ownership of Chrinon Ltd is replaced by a new statement showing 50% ownership.
 A separate statement declares that the owner of the other 50% has not yet been identified.

-Note that only **changed statements** need to new statement identifiers.
+Note that only **changed statements** need to have new statement identifiers.

 .. literalinclude:: ../../examples/2-single-update.json
     :language: json